An Introduction to the Music of Parsifal

 In greatly simplified terms, the use of musical motives in

-motives in Parsifal is governed and conditioned by the contrast of chromaticism and diatonicism: the chromaticism that conveys the deceptions of
+Parsifal is governed and conditioned by the contrast of chromaticism and diatonicism: the chromaticism that conveys the deceptions of Klingsor's

-Klingsor's kingdom also expresses the anguish of Amfortas, while the expressive range of the diatonicism reaches from the naive simplicity of Parsifal's motive to
+kingdom also expresses the anguish of Amfortas, while the expressive range of the diatonicism reaches from the naive simplicity of Parsifal's motive to the

 sublimity of the Grail themes.
 As categories of musical technique, chromaticism and diatonicism also have an allegorical significance: the very fact that two